dtatut/amf-implementation/documentation/ALE.md

 clip_002.mxf	V	00:01:00;00	00:02:59;01	00:00:00;00	00:00:00;00	unknown	unknown	unknown	unknown	(1.0000 1.0000 1.0000) (0.0000 0.0000 0.0000) (1.0000 1.0000 1.0000)	1.0000	afe122be-59d3-4360-ad69-33c10108fa7a	clip_002.amf
 ...
 ~~~

+## Remarks

+Since the ALE file can reference a large number of clips, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.